lars1050/CSC210-S21/Labs/Lab6_Comparators/README.md

 ### Documentation

 Documentation is an essential part of coding.
 It is hard to imagine having a job in which you are not part of a team with everyone contributing to the project.
 This means that others will be using and reviewing your code.
 And it will be important that they can understand it well enough to use it properly and to modify as needed.
-The former requires good Javadocs documentation and the latter requires good inline commenting.
+The first requires good Javadocs documentation and the second requires good in-line commenting.

 Writing code is like writing anything else -- if it is well organized, your reader can better understand the content.
-There is something called a _Style Guide_ that outlines naming conventions, spacing, indentation, code formatting, etc. for a given language.
-Your company will likely use either a published guide (e.g. https://google.github.io/styleguide/javaguide.html) or its own version.
+There is something called a _Style Guide_ that outlines naming conventions, spacing, indentation, code formatting, etc. for a given language, which when followed, keeps code organized and easy to read.
+Your company will likely use either a published guide (e.g. https://google.github.io/styleguide/javaguide.html) or its own guide.
 There are even tools (sometimes referred to as Linters) that check if your code is in compliance with the style guide.

 At a minimum, try to follow these rules related to code style:
 - Comment your code to explain the logic.